suterma/Replayer/README.md

 ![Visual Functioning Overview](/DOC/Visual%20Funtioning%20Overview.png)

 ## Installation
-Get the [.ISO with the installer](http://download.codeministry.ch/Replayer%20v0.4.2%20CD-Installer.iso) from codeministry.ch and execute setup.exe
+Get the [Replayer executable from the latest release](/releases/latest) and start with a double-click.

 ## Getting started
 First, you create a compilation of tracks and cues once, using a wizard from within Replayer.